-The journey of enhanced focus of US foreign policy towards Asia Pacific as stated by The Pivot Strategy went under continuous monitoring at home and changes in set objectives were made as per evolving strategic environment of the region.
-The next policy, having incorporated required changes, announced was Rebalancing to Asia.
-It is argued that this US policy maker gave added attention to Asia Pacific owing to two major factors i.e. Military and economic ones.
-As was being followed in the pre- and post-cold war era, the US started regional engagement only in the military domain, with economic factor relegated down the priority ladder.
-However, the Chinese response came both in military domain (by building artificial islands in South China Sea) and in the economic domain (by initiating Belt and Road initiative related economic projects) to counter US led TPP.
-This led US government to re-evaluate the Pivot and quickly prioritized economic engagement with the region over the previous only military ones.
-Thus "Rebalance to Asia" is labelled as the US readjustment with the region from military to economic engagement.
-The hard power went in background and the soft power took the lead (Sutter et al., 2013).
+The journey of enhanced focus in US foreign policy towards the Asia Pacific, as outlined in The Pivot Strategy, underwent continuous monitoring at home, with changes in set objectives made in response to the evolving strategic environment of the region.
+The next policy, having incorporated required changes, was announced as Rebalancing to Asia.
+It is argued that this US policymaker gave added attention to the Asia Pacific due to two major factors: military and economic ones.
+As was the case in the pre- and post-Cold War eras, the US initiated regional engagement primarily in the military domain, with the economic factor relegated to the lower end of the priority list.
+However, the Chinese response came both in the military domain (by building artificial islands in the South China Sea) and in the economic domain (by initiating the Belt and Road Initiative-related economic projects) to counter the US-led TPP.
+This led the US government to reevaluate the Pivot and quickly prioritize economic engagement with the region over its previous military focus.
+Thus, "Rebalance to Asia" is labelled as the US readjustment with the region from military to economic engagement.
+The hard power went in the background and the soft power took the lead (Sutter et al., 2013).

-The main goals of rebalance strategy include policy steps to augment the US led world order, access/ tapping of economic potential of Asian trade markets, refreshing and reassuring the US security promises for the regional allies and encouraging to take responsibility for their share of the same (Channer, 2014).
-This seemingly more focused and well thought out approach toward the broader Asian Pacific region received appreciation and recognition in the region and other parts of the world (Katagiri, 2019).
+The main goals of the rebalance strategy include policy steps to augment the US-led world order, accessing and tapping the economic potential of Asian trade markets, refreshing and reassuring the US security commitments to regional allies, and encouraging them to take responsibility for their share of the same (Channer, 2014).
+This seemingly more focused and well-thought-out approach toward the broader Asian Pacific region received appreciation and recognition in the region and other parts of the world (Katagiri, 2019).

-There is no denying the fact that Rebalance strategy gained prominence owing to China's economic rise at the global stage.
-China's emergence not only threatened essential national interest of the US in the Asia Pacific, but also successfully demonstrated its presence as a rising superpower in the changing global order of 21^{st} Century (Tellis, 2013).
+There is no denying the fact that the Rebalance strategy gained prominence owing to China's economic rise on the global stage.
+China's emergence not only threatened the essential national interests of the US in the Asia Pacific, but also successfully demonstrated its presence as a rising superpower in the changing global order of the 21st Century (Tellis, 2013).

-It is argued that Rebalance Strategy played pivotal role towards a fresh and purposeful engagement of US not only with the Southeast Asian countries, but also with the broader Pacific region.
-Besides the major goals of rebalance, few other avenues of regional cooperation included fighting the cyber-crimes, collaboration towards fighting challenge of Climatic Change and assistance for capacity building against chronic health diseases with high mortality rates.
-The implementation of economic goals of Rebalancing came in the forms of highly praised and imaginative economic initiative of Trans-Pacific Partnership (TPP).
-TPP aimed at successful opening of entry doors into Asian trade markets with reduced tariffs (Kuo, 2017).
+It is argued that the Rebalance Strategy played a pivotal role in a fresh and purposeful engagement of the US not only with the Southeast Asian countries, but also with the broader Pacific region.
+Besides the major goal of rebalancing, a few other avenues of regional cooperation included fighting cybercrimes, collaboration in addressing the challenge of climate change, and assistance in capacity building against chronic health diseases with high mortality rates.
+The implementation of the economic goals of Rebalancing came in the form of a highly praised and imaginative economic initiative of the Trans-Pacific Partnership (TPP).
+TPP aimed at the successful opening of entry doors into Asian trade markets with reduced tariffs (Kuo, 2017).

 4.3.
-National Security Strategy (NSS) 2017 and Indo Pacific
+National Security Strategy (NSS) 2017 and Indo-Pacific

-President Trump era saw the announcement of NSS 2017, yet a careful look at the document highlights US administration's comparatively lesser focus on relationship with the Southeast Asian region (housing South China Sea and ASEAN countries) contrary to previous administrations.
-NSS 2017 do have mentioning of two ASEAN countries i.e. Thailand and Philippines, as important allies of US, whereas economic partnership with Singapore and Vietnam have been acknowledged (Weaver, 2018).
+The President Trump era saw the announcement of NSS 2017, yet a careful look at the document highlights the US administration's comparatively lesser focus on the relationship with the Southeast Asian region (housing South China Sea and ASEAN countries), contrary to previous administrations.
+NSS 2017 does mention two ASEAN countries, i.e., Thailand and the Philippines, as important allies of the US, whereas economic partnerships with Singapore and Vietnam have been acknowledged (Weaver, 2018).
 The infamous Asia Pacific term (highlighted in Pivot and Rebalance to Asia) was done away with and a new term "Indo Pacific" coined by the Trump administration, reflecting departure from erstwhile broader concept to a more specific one now (Orchard, 2017).